 Working parents live incredibly busy lives – constantly trying to balance the needs of their children with making ends meet.

-Our proposed reforms are about improving work-life balance while providing job protection for working parents.
+Our legal reform is about improving work-life balance while providing job protection for working parents.

-In our Parental Leave (Amendment) Bill 2017 we would extend unpaid parental leave for parents from the current four months to six months.
+Our Parental Leave (Amendment) Bill 2017 extends unpaid parental leave for parents from the current four months (18 working weeks) to six months (26 weeks).

 Childcare costs as barrier